openjdk/jdk/src/jdk.jartool/share/man/jar.md

 `--validate`
 :   Validate the contents of the jar archive.
-    Check with the developer to ensure the jar archive integrity when warnings observed after using this option.
     See `Integrity of a jar Archive` section below for more details.

 ## Operation Modifiers Valid in Any Mode